MohammedMohammed1025/PokerPal/README.md

 ## 🎯 What I Learned

 This project was a great way to practice full-stack development.
-I got to work with React and TypeScript on the frontend, Python for the heavy math stuff, and learned how to connect them with a simple HTTP server.
+I got to work with React and TypeScript on the frontend, Python for the heavy math stuff, and learned how to connect them with Flask.

 The Monte Carlo simulations were probably the coolest part - watching it run thousands of poker hands to calculate accurate odds was pretty satisfying.
 Also learned a ton about state management in React, especially when dealing with real-time updates.

+Deploying to Railway taught me about production deployments and how to handle environment variables and static file serving in Flask.

 ## 🤝 Contributing